diegomura/discover-play-learn/src/pages/huffman-coding/documentation.md

 Shannon called this measure of uncertainty **entropy (H)**, measured in **bits**.

-In a more general way, entropy can be computed as the addition of the probability of each event multiplied by log2 of 1 over that probability.

-This is the summation for each symbol of the probability of that symbol times the logarithm base 2 of 1 over that probability.
+In a more general way, entropy can be computed as the summation for each symbol of the probability of that symbol times the logarithm base 2 of 1 over that probability.

-For our machine 2 equals to `0.5 + 0.5 + 0.375 + 0.375` or `1.75`
+For our machine 2, it equals to `0.5 + 0.5 + 0.375 + 0.375` or `1.75`

 By measuring how much information is in a message, Shannon also answered what’s the compression limit of that message without losing information.